Is Kate Middleton Pregnant For The Fourth Time?

 Is it possible that Kate Middleton could be pregnant for the fourth time?
 Well, it’s possible.
-Prince Louis is three months old, so the Duchess of Cambridge could be pregnant again, but it would be very early days.
+Prince Louis is 3 months old, so the Duchess of Cambridge could be pregnant again, but it would be very early days.
 But sources close to Kate say that she has been having the cravings which occurred with her three pregnancies, and that includes the urge for curry and biscuits.

-Hollywood Life says that Middleton, who is now 36, has been ill lately, skipping royal engagements, and craving lavender biscuits and curry.
+Hollywood Life says that Middleton, who is now 36, has been ill lately, skipping royal engagements and craving lavender biscuits and curry.
 They say she has also been choosing baggy clothing.

 “Those close to Kate are saying she’s pregnant with baby number four!
 Kate is showing all the signs of pregnancy, and she and William have always said they wanted four children to complete their family.
 Actually, William would like five kids — but Kate thinks four is enough!”
 Since the pair just added a little boy into the mix, Kate is especially hoping to give Charlotte a sister.
 “They’d love to have two boys and two girls.”